araf821/InsightOut/README.md

 - Get a generated post template based on your title
 - Get blog ideas/suggestions from a chatbot
-- Create blog posts in with Markdown support
+- Create blog posts with Markdown support
 - Preview blog posts in Markdown while writing them
 - Publish posts or save them as drafts
 - Upload or capture photos to go along with your post